 This last photo is from our breakfast the next morning.

 I haven't run the R3 in heat.
-I would guess that runners are more likely to finish the R3 in the off season.
-Snow will slow you down, but dehydration is less of a problem.
-It was 17º F when we finished, so heat was definitely not an issue for us.
-The lack of it wasn't always fun, but it was manageable.
-Without the right gear, hypothermia and slipping are pretty likely.
+I would guess that runners are more likely to finish the double crossing in the off season, but the pace will be slower.
+Snow and ice and all the related gear make maintaining a quick pace difficult.
+Without the right gear, hypothermia (it was 17º F when we finished) and slipping are pretty likely.
 With it, we spent a great 17.5 hours in one of the most beautiful places in the world.